Professional Development Programs

 The Genetics and Public Policy Fellowship gives genetics professionals an opportunity to contribute to the policy-making process.

-The National Institutes of Health seeks qualified physicians, physician assistants, nurse practitioners and genetic counselors interested in acquiring credentials and experience to lead genomics research and implementation programs at the NIH, major medical centers and other organizations.
+The National Institutes of Health (NIH) seeks qualified physicians, physician assistants, nurse practitioners and genetic counselors interested in acquiring credentials and experience to lead genomic medicine research and implementation programs at the NIH, major medical centers and other organizations.